kermitsgonnakermicide/robodog/JOURNAL.md

 # June 11th-12th: Fully CADed

 Started off the project by launching Fusion 360 and blocking out the dog's main chassis.
-My main goal here was **functional simplicity** — something that’s easy to assemble, modify, and mount hardware on without disassembling half the bot every time I want to tweak one wire.
+My main goal here was **functional simplicity** — something that’s easy to assemble, modify, and mount hardware on without disassembling half the bot every time i want to add/remove something.

 The design I landed on has: